Frames, their relatives and reproducing kernel Hilbert spaces: Continuous (semi-)frames and their redundancy

 \subsection{Frames and lower semi-frames}

-The main goal of this section is to give a new proof of a result on the redundancy of continuous frames and its connection to the underlying measure space which has been stated in \cite[Theorem 2]{hogira13}, \cite[Theorem 2.2]{hedera00} and \cite[Proposition 3.3]{jale15}.
+The main goal of this section is to give a new proof for Theorem~\ref{reproduced-result}, which connects finite redundancy with the structure of the measure space, a result that has already been stated in \cite[Theorem 2]{hogira13}, \cite[Theorem 2.2]{hedera00} and \cite[Proposition 3.3]{jale15}.
 We thereby use the property that $\ran C_\Psi$ forms a RKHS.
-In our opinion, this proof better explains the inherent structure of continuous frames.
+In our opinion, this proof does a better job explaining the inherent structure of continuous frames.